 In first grade, the students are introduced to a variety of rocks and minerals on Earth.
 They discover the attributes of sedimentary, igneous, and metamorphic rocks.
 The students begin to classify plants and animals according to different attributes.
 As they classify, the students understand how plants and animals continue to grow and change over time.
 During the Human Body Fair, first graders learn the parts of the digestive system and how they work.
 Students learn facts about the different planets in our solar system.
 Various weather patterns are also discovered.
 Finally, students are introduced to the topics of matter, energy, and force.

 First graders explore their country and community.
 They begin to see how the world around them works and how people’s needs have to be met in order to survive.
 Students begin to understand the importance of community leaders.
 As they explore the world around them, they are introduced to various customs and traditions as well as how different ethnic groups celebrate.
 They explore the past and present of our nation.
-First graders also enjoy exploring the country of England through the school’s Passport Program.
+First graders also enjoy learning about different countries through the school’s Passport Program.

 In first grade Spanish, students will continue to develop vocabulary and pronunciation skills and an understanding of the target cultures through hands-on and culturally stimulating ways.
 Emphasis is placed on the acquisition of a broad vocabulary.
 The students will develop awareness of Mexico, its location, people, and customs.